New Zealand Travel Pass

-You'll have a free morning in Rotoura today before makinh the journey to the beautiful Lake Aniwhenua.
-Stopping off at Kaingaroa Forest, we'll visit a sacred archaeological site to see some of New Zealand's oldest Maori rock carvings.
+You'll have a free morning in Rotorua today before making the journey to the beautiful Lake Aniwhenua.
+Stopping off at Kaingaroa Forest, you can opt to visit a sacred archaeological site to see some of New Zealand's oldest Maori rock carvings.
 This evening, enjoy sunset drinks at the Taniwha Bar overlooking the lake.

 Visit a local school to help hand out packed lunches to children and learn about the project that provides a cross-culture education programme in the region.
 Afterwards, we'll stop off at Taupo to see the mighty Huka Falls.
 Arriving at Blue Duck Station, a huge country farm based in remote Whakahoro, we'll find out more about daily life here before chilling out for the night around the fire.